Writeup by Brumens, research enablement specialist, YesWeHack

 Input validation and sanitisation

-Preventing SSTI starts with properly sanitising user input.
-The best practice is to use a sanitiser compatible with the way the input will be used, or to enforce strong regular expression checks to allow only safe, expected characters.
+Repelling SSTI attacks starts with properly sanitising user input.
+The best practice is to use a sanitiser compatible with how input might be used, or to enforce strong regular expression checks to allow only safe, expected characters.
 By employing context-specific sanitisers or strict regular expression checks, you limit the attack surface significantly.

 Secure template configuration